-As a Senior Associate at Butler in our Tampa office, Timothy R. Engelbrecht has been with the firm since 2008.
+As a Partner at Butler in our Tampa office, Timothy R. Engelbrecht has been with the firm since 2008.
 Timothy defends insurance companies against first-party property breach of contract lawsuits and declaratory judgment actions for insurance coverage.
 These lawsuits often involve claims of water, fire, storm, or sinkhole damage at residential or commercial properties.

 Timothy defends insurance companies against extra-contractual claims and has handled matters pertaining to insurance compliance and reporting, construction defects, workers compensation, and employment law.

 Timothy earned a Juris Doctor, magna cum laude, from Hamline University School of Law in St. Paul, Minnesota.
 During law school, Timothy attended the University of Notre Dame's Summer Law Programme in London where he studied carriage of goods by sea and the law of the European Union.
 Prior to this, Timothy earned a Bachelor of Arts from St. Norbert College in DePere, Wisconsin.

 Prior to joining Butler, Timothy served as Staff Attorney (judicial law clerk) for the Sixth Judicial Circuit Court of Florida.